wp-plugins/standout-css3-buttons/readme.txt

 1. Upload the plugin through the WordPress interface.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings &raquo; Standout CSS3 Buttons and configure the plugin.
+3. Go to Settings &raquo; 'Standout CSS3 Buttons' and configure the plugin.
 4. Insert shortcode on posts or pages, or call the plugin from your PHP code.

 To remove this plugin, go to the 'Plugins' menu in WordPress, find the plugin in the listing and click "Deactivate".
 After the page refreshes, find the plugin again in the listing and click "Delete".